skrey/yellow-extensions/features/release/README.md

 To uninstall delete the [extension files](extension.ini).

+## How to package files for a website update

+The [website update](https://github.com/datenstrom/yellow-extensions/tree/master/features/update) checks if new versions of extensions are available in the offical repository, then downloads and updates everything.
+Your extension can become part of this update mechanism.
+Add an `extension.ini` file to your extension, configure settings and which files should be included.
+Please ask another developer to do a code review.

-## How to create a release
+## How to create a relase

-First increase the version number in your code.
-Then create a release at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
+First increase the version number in your code, then create a release at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php release`, you can optionally add a directory.
 This will update all necessary files.
 Upload changes to GitHub and send a pull request.
-See examples below.

 ## Settings